 Yes.
 The HPV vaccine prevents the types of HPV that cause about 9 of every 10 cervical cancers.
 Because the vaccine doesn't prevent all types of HPV that cause cancer, women still need to get routine Pap tests.

 Yes.
 The HPV vaccine doesn't prevent other sexually transmitted diseases such as syphilis, gonorrhea, chlamydia and herpes virus, and the HPV vaccine doesn't prevent all of the dangerous types of HPV; it prevents most of them.
 Vaccinated individuals should still practice safe sexual behaviors (monogamy or limiting the number of sexual partners, and condom use).

 Yes.
-Boys are recommended to get the HPV vaccine for two reasons:
+Males are recommended to get the HPV vaccine for two reasons: